tektoncd/experimental/webhooks-extension/docs/Security.md

 Webhook SSL verification is enabled by setting the `WEBHOOK_CALLBACK_URL` environment variable to an `https://` endpoint and by setting the `SSL_VERIFICATION_ENABLED` environment variable to `"true"`.
 These environment variables are found in the installation yaml file and need setting in advance of install.

-The certificate setup is left as an exercise for the reader, but should you wish to have an `https://` connection but with certificate validation disabled, you could set the `WEBHOOK_CALLBACK_URL` environment variable to an `https://` endpoint and set the `SSL_VERIFICATION_ENABLED` environment variable to `"false"`.
+The certificate setup is left as an exercise for the reader, but should you wish to have an `https://` connection but with certificate validation disabled, you could set the `WEBHOOK_CALLBACK_URL` environment variable to an `https://` endpoint and set the `WEBHOOK_SSL_VERIFICATION_ENABLED` environment variable to `"false"`.
 Please ensure you understand the security risks of disabling certificate validation.

 An additional security mechanism which is always enabled, is the validation of the `secret token` associated with the webhook.
 This secret token is generated for you when you create the webhook in the UI and automatically checked by an interceptor service running behind the eventlistener.